Quench Spectroscopy for Dissipative and (Non)-Hermitian Quantum Lattice Models: Dissipative quench dynamics of the Bose-Hubbard chain induced by local two-body losses

 with $\Theta(U)$ denoting the Heaviside function defined as $\Theta(U) = 1$ if $U > 0$ and $\Theta(U) = 0$ if $U = 0$.
 The low-lying excitation spectrum $\mathcal{E}_{k}$ and the coefficients $\mathcal{A}_{k}$ and $\mathcal{B}_{k}$ are given by:

-\section{Quench dynamics of the isolated Bose-Hubbard chain}
+\subsection{Quench dynamics of the isolated Bose-Hubbard chain}

-In Ref.~\cite{despresnew}, the validity of the EoM approach to describe accurately the quench dynamics of the dissipative BH chain characterized by on-site (or long-range) two-body losses and initially confined in the SF phase has been certified against tensor networks numerical simulations.
+In Ref.~\cite{despresnew}, the validity of the EoM approach to describe accurately the quench dynamics of the dissipative BH chain characterized by on-site (or long-range) two-body losses and initially confined in the SF-mean-field regime has been certified against tensor networks numerical simulations.
 Hence, we can rely on the latter to describe the quench dynamics of the isolated BH chain in this same gapless phase for a sudden global quench on the interaction strength $U$.
 However, due to this new framework, the theory requires several adjustments.
 In what follows, we present them and benchmark the theoretical predictions of the EoM approach with those provided by a quasiparticle theory proposed in Ref.~\cite{despres2018, despres_these}. \\

-In what follows, a sudden global quench on the interaction strength $U$ is performed for the isolated BH chain confined in the SF phase.
-To do so, the set of EoMs has to be slightly modified:
+In what follows, a sudden global quench on the interaction strength $U$ is performed for the isolated BH chain confined in the SF-mean-field regime.
+To do so, the set of EoMs has to be slightly modified: \\